Supermarket & QSR Layout Design Services

 Site and space planning assessment

-Customer flow and operational flow planning
+Customer flow and operational flow review

 Front-of-house and back-of-house relationship planning

-Circulation and service area thinking
+Circulation, queuing and service area thinking

 Typical process